 Difficulties can then arise when a parent is told, either by School Authorities or by Insurers, that their claim will not be met.

 To try to avoid this, so far as possible, Personal Accident Insurance on the pupils, can be taken out.
 A Personal Accident policy provides cover for death, loss of limbs or eyes, total disablement and medical expenses following accidental bodily injury during the insured activities.

 We have established a scheme which overcomes the usual problems associated with such schemes and offers cover to parents at a very competitive premium.
-It is underwritten by Allianz plc and we have a binding authority.
+It is underwritten by Great American International Insurance DAC and we have a binding authority.

 The scheme is available to first and second level schools and colleges.

 Unfortunately the scheme does not include Special schools.
 We can, however, make arrangements to provide cover for such schools if required but further information will be required and special terms may be imposed.

 |Benefits||Sum Insured(each person)|

 |Permanent total loss of sight in one eye or of one limb||€ 50,000|